gosub-com/Zurfur/README.md

 ***TBD:*** `let` and `var` refer to assignablility:

-`let` for un-assignable, `var` for assignable.
-In both cases, the object they point to is immutable unless the `mut` keyword is used.
+`let` for un-assignable, `mut` for mutable, and `var` for assignable.
 For example:

-    let a = getList()        // a is un-assignable, the list is immutable let b = mut getList()    // b is un-assignable, the list is mutable var c = getList()        // c is assignable, the list is immutable var d = mut getList()    // d is assignable, the list is mutable
+    let a = getList()       // a is un-assignable, the list is immutable mut b = getList()       // b is un-assignable, the list is mutable var c = getList()       // c is assignable, the list is immutable var mut d = getList()   // d is assignable, the list is mutable

-Alternatively, `let` and `var` refer to assignability and mutability:

-    let a = getList()        // a is un-assignable, the list is immutable var c = getList()        // c is assignable, the list is mutable

 ## Types